 General Obligation Bond, Series 2021 Fund - This fund accounts for all bond proceeds, and revenues generated form the G.O.
-Bond Series 2021 proceeds.
+Bond Series 2021 proceeds and expenditures for related capital projects.

 The City reports the following major proprietary fund:

 Stormwater Fund - This fund accounts for the maintenance of and construction of the City's stormwater system.